 Lost Boy: My mom kicked me out of the house for good this time.
 She said unless I follow her rules I can't live with her and my little sister.
 She said the manager was going to kick us out if I cause any more problems.
 I don't have a good relationship with my dad because of how he treats my mom.
 I am angry at my mom and dad.
 I was homeless for a while and even fell asleep at the park one time, it was really cold.
 I stay with the homies sometimes, it's cool but I don't feel safe all the time.
 I carry my heat (gun) to protect myself.
 My homies look up to me when I got my heat, they think I'm crazy, sometimes they are right.

-One day I was in the hood with my heat and some trouble jumped off and I got ready to protect the hood, then I saw my mentor in the hood, and he asked me to jump into his car so I can calm down, I did and we drove off safely and left the hood to get something to eat.
+One day I was in the hood with my heat and some trouble jumped off and I got ready to protect the hood, then I saw my mentor (Urban Family Staff) in the hood, and he asked me to jump into his car so I can calm down, I did and we drove off safely and left the hood to get something to eat.
 He said he was concerned with the Neighborhood Safety in my apartments and my safety too.
 My mentor hooked me up with a room at a hotel (Youth Programs & Family Support) until I can get on my feet and get a job, I'm just glad I have a place to sleep tonight.